 At Baker Donelson, female attorneys serve as leaders across the Firm.
 Currently, women serve as president and COO, on the board of directors, as office managing shareholders, and as practice group and committee chairs.
 Women lead numerous administrative departments within Baker Donelson as well, such as Knowledge Management, Recruiting and Professional Development.
 This year's class of new shareholders at the Firm was comprised of more than 50 percent women, making it the third consecutive year women have made up nearly or more than half of the Firm's newly elected shareholders.
 Baker Donelson offers an industry leading parental leave policy that allows for 16 weeks of paid leave that both male and female attorneys are eligible to take as primary caregivers, and offers intermittent leave, allowing both primary and non-primary caregiver attorneys to continue work during leave and transition back to full-time practice at their own pace.

-Baker Donelson's culture as an exceptional workplace for women has earned the firm numerous other recognitions, including being ranked 53rd on FORTUNE's list of the "100 Best Workplaces for Women®" and being ranked third nationally in diversity for women in the 2018 edition of Vault, Inc.'s "Best Law Firms for Diversity."
-The firm was recently recognized by the Chambers Women in Law Awards: USA as a finalist in the category of Outstanding Firm in Advancing Gender Diversity and Inclusion.
-Baker Donelson also has been certified by the Women in Law Empowerment Forum (WILEF) as a Gold Standard Firm for five consecutive years.
+Baker Donelson has received numerous recognitions as an exceptional workplace for women, including being ranked 53rd on FORTUNE's list of the "100 Best Workplaces for Women®" and being ranked third nationally in diversity for women in the 2018 edition of Vault, Inc.'s "Best Law Firms for Diversity."
+The Firm also recently was certified by the Women in Law Empowerment Forum (WILEF) as a Gold Standard Firm for the third consecutive year.